SiofraDennehy/Automated_Port_Scanner/README.md

 ---
 ## Features:

--Multi-threaded scanning for efficiency and to keep output clean and readable -Asks user for targets, ports and output file for full flexibility -Clean output to terminal for understanding at a glance -Saves detailed results to report file with time stamps
+- Multi-threaded scanning for efficiency and to keep output clean and readable
+- Asks user for targets, ports and output file for full flexibility
+- Clean output to terminal for understanding at a glance
+- Saves detailed results to report file with time stamps

 ## Requirements: